Winston-Lin/dziganto.github.io/_posts/2018-5-25-Introduction-to-Time-Series.md

 ![Multiplicative Plot](/assets/images/multiplicative.png?raw=true_){: .center-image }

 # Additive vs Multiplicative?
-The primary questions likely bouncing around your skull is how can I tell if a time series is additive or multiplicative?
+The primary question likely bouncing around your head is how can I tell if a time series is additive or multiplicative?
 Simply plotting the original time series data, called a *run plot*, is one way to do so.
 If the seasonality and residual components are independent of the trend, then you have an additive series.
-If the seasonality and residual components are in fact dependent, meaning they fluctuate, on trend, then you have a multiplicative series.
+If the seasonality and residual components are in fact dependent, meaning they fluctuate on trend, then you have a multiplicative series.
 Look at the additive and multiplicative plots above.
 You'll notice a big difference in the amplitudes of the peaks and troughs.
+Specifically, the amplitude of the seasonal component of the multiplicative time series is changes with trend.

 # Time Series Decomposition with Python
 You'll likely never know how real-world data was generated.
 However, I'm about to show you a powerful tool that will allow you to decompose a time series into its components.
 Let's see how simple it is.